tjleizeng/Peer-learning/Taxi and FHV/README.md

 # AV simulation
-This folder stores the resources of the work on describing, modeling and optimizing the taxi/FHV system.
+This folder stores the resources of papers on describing, modeling and optimizing the taxi/FHV system.